entando/entando-docs/vuepress/docs/v6.3.2/docs/reference/local-tips-and-tricks.md

 ## Customizing NGINX

 In some situations the default NGINX ingress configuration doesn't work well for Entando.
-For instance, JWT tokens can be too large, proxy-buffer-size can be too small, etc. A 502 Bad Gateway error can indicate this config needs to be modified.
+For instance, JWT tokens can be too large, proxy-buffer-size can be too small, etc. A 502 Bad Gateway error can indicate that this config needs to be modified.

-To configure the NGINX controller globally (for the entire cluster) we just need to edit the default NGINX's configmap, which is ingress-nginx-controller in the ingress-nginx namespace.
+To configure the NGINX controller globally (for the entire cluster), we need to edit the default NGINX's configmap, which is ingress-nginx-controller in the ingress-nginx namespace.
 Add the following inside the data parameter:

 ```
 apiVersion: v1